Zinc Saves Kids

 What is zinc deficiency?

-Zinc deficiency is a global health problem.
-It is mainly related to an inadequate intake of zinc.
-Zinc is supplied to the body through a diversified diet including meats and fish which are often inaccessible to people in developing countries.
+Zinc deficiency is a global health problem, mainly related to an inadequate intake of zinc supplied to the body through a diversified diet including meats and fish.
+However, these protein sources are often inaccessible to people in developing countries.
 Children are especially vulnerable to zinc deficiency.
 Zinc deficiency weakens their immune system making them incapable of fighting diarrhea and infections such as pneumonia.
-Zinc deficiency leads also to retarded growth and development and stunting with life-long impacts on health, productivity and income.
+Zinc deficiency also leads to retarded growth and development and stunting with life-long impacts on health and societal productivity.

 Can zinc deficiency be treated?

-Yes, zinc deficiency can be corrected through the provision of zinc supplements.
-A 10-14 day course of 20mg zinc tablets in combination with low osmoloar Oral Rehydration Salts (ORS) can stop diarrhea and prevent further episodes for two to three months.
-The costs of this treatment are 50 US cents.
-Zinc-containing multiple micronutrient powders (MNP) are used to prevent and combat malnutrition.
-The annual costs per child amount to 2-4 US$.
-A few extra milligrams of zinc every day can make a huge difference and are a quick and easy, effective and inexpensive remedy.
+Yes, zinc deficiency is preventable.
+A lack of adequate zinc in the daily diet can be corrected through the provision of zinc supplements.
+A 10-14 day course of 20mg zinc tablets in combination with Oral Rehydration Salts can stop diarrhea and prevent further episodes for two to three months.
+Zinc supplementation is also linked to reducing the duration and severity of common cold.
+The costs to address acute diarrheal diseases treatment are as low as 50 US cents per application.
+Zinc-containing multiple micro-nutrient powders are also used to prevent and combat malnutrition through local education and health systems.
+The annual costs per child amount to 5 US$.
+A few extra milligrams of zinc every day can make a huge difference and are a quick, easy, effective, and inexpensive remedy.

 What is the time frame of the Zinc Saves Kids initiative?